-ExxonMobil Lies About Its Non-Discrimination Policies in Response to Executive Order
+ExxonMobil Lies About History of Discrimination in Response to Executive Order

 June 16, 2014 by HRC staff

 Following today’s announcement that President Obama will soon issue an executive order extending essential workplace protections to the employees of federal contractors, all eyes turned to the Exxon Mobil Corporation—a Fortune 100 corporation and one of the nation’s largest federal contractors.
 ExxonMobil has long resisted instituting non-discrimination protections for LGBT employees, digging in their heels even as a vast majority of Fortune 500 companies treat these protections as a business necessity.
 How ExxonMobil will come to comply with this executive order was one of the big unanswered questions of this morning’s news.

 This afternoon we got ExxonMobil’s answer: they’ve decided to lie about their own record.

 In a brazen statement obtained by the Human Rights Campaign, ExxonMobil is now claiming it has “a longstanding policy that strictly prohibits any form of discrimination by or toward employees, contractors, suppliers and customers in any ExxonMobil workplace.
 Our global, zero-tolerance policy applies to all forms of discrimination, including discrimination based on sexual orientation and gender identity.”

 To explain why this is baloney, HRC Vice President for Communications Fred Sainz issued the following statement: